Pneumanifest/AccelFlasher/README.md

 ** Disclaimer: Usage of this script happens at your own risk!**

 * **Step 1:** \
 git is required to download this repo to your machine.
-Use the following command if you are unsure if you have that installed.
+Use the following command if you are unsure that you have it installed.

 ```shell
 sudo apt-get update && sudo apt-get install git -y